Table of Contents

 The ‘Grow Your Money’ Challenge

-This way of fundraising is where people all pledge an identical amount of their own money at the same time, for example £5, that they would be willing to invest, to try to make it grow into a bigger amount.
+This way of fundraising is where people all pledge an identical amount of their money at the same time, for example £5, that they would be willing to invest, to try to make it grow into a more significant amount.
 Any money above the initial amount that each entrant invested, goes to the animal rescue or charity.
 This essentially means it is free for participants, as they get to keep their initial investment.

 They might use their £5 to do such things as the following: